UH-CI/containers_for_reproducability_workshop/README.md

 * Have a basic understanding of containers
 * Have a basic understanding of docker
 * Able to create and manage docker containers
-* Able to run singularity containers
+* Able to run singularity containers on the Mana HPC

 ## Requirements before the Workshop: